-Malin Katja Meyer is a PhD candidate in the Health Science department of the University Medical Center Groningen.
+Malin K. Meyer is a PhD candidate in the department of Health Sciences, Community and Occupational Medicine at the University Medical Center Groningen.
 Malin obtained a Research Master’s Degree in Behavioral and Social Sciences with a specialization in Clinical Psychology.
-She has worked on different research projects centered around psychological well-being and health.
-Malin has a strong interest in conceptual and theoretical work and is part of the theory development of Research Theme 1 of Stress in Action.
-Specifically, Malin focuses on the different kinds of stressors present in modern society as well as different relevant contextual factors of stress.
+She has worked on different research projects centered around mental health.
+Malin has a strong interest in theoretical work and is part of the theory development of Research Theme 1 of Stress in Action.
+Specifically, Malin focuses on the different kinds of stressors present in modern society as well as different relevant contextual factors of daily life stressors.

 Research question

-“What are key daily life stressors and contextual factors in the aetiology of daily life stress responses?”
+Overarching research question: “What are key daily life stressors and contextual factors in the etiology of daily life stress responses?”

 Abstract